drbean/edit/tsailin/2019APBR_english_proofing.md

 proves that the OEM-ODM-OBM path may be an essential model for the upgrading of the business model for contracted manufacturers.

-For investigating the business configuration on the innovation practices in contract manufacturing, this study defines the three specific models by OEM, ODM, and OBM for contracted manufacturers, and employ the logistic regression to examine the influence of these business model on the innovation practices of the firms (Table 4).
+To investigate the effect of innovation-practice configuration in contract manufacturing, this study adopted the three specific models of OEM, ODM, and OBM, and employed logistic regression to examine the influence of these business models on the practices of the firms surveyed (Table 4).
 For OEM contracted manufacturers, it indicates no significant engagement in the product innovation (β=-.233), process innovation(β=-.049), and marketing innovation (*Product Design*, β=.322; *Channel Distribution*, β=.099;